ksu-cs-textbooks/cc210/content/12-classes/04-properties.md

 Both <a href="https://www.w3schools.com/java/java_encapsulation.asp">Java</a> and <a href="https://www.geeksforgeeks.org/python-property-function/">Python</a> support properties.
 Details will be in your language specific section.

-When an attribute only has a 'setter' method it is often referred to a a read only property.
+When an attribute only has a 'setter' method it is often referred to as a read only property.
 Read-only properties are often set by the constructor and never changed.